bdurans/calendar-programming-exercise/README.md

 # calendar-programming-exercise

 ## Requirements not implement
-I focused first in consuming the API of holidays and processing the information and that left with not enought time for finishing the following requirements:
+I focused first in consuming the API of holidays and processing the information and that left with not enough time for finishing the following requirements:
 * Render a calendar that spans as many weeks
 * The days should be color coded
 * Rollover label on Holidays.

 ## List of bugs
-* The form doesn't have the enought validations on the fields to ensure that there will be no errors
+* The form doesn't have the enough validations on the fields to ensure that there will be no errors
-* If the user writes and invalidad country code the application will fail
+* If the user writes an invalid country code the application will fail

 ## Things I would do if I had more time to complete the task:
 * My idea was to create an object based on the information given, this object would be an array of months and each month would have weeks and each week would have days.
 Each month object would have valid and invalid days that would be used to render the calendar.
 If a day match with one of the holidays, it would have extra information to be used on the render of the calendar.